RohitMugalya/Adobe-India-Hackathon-challenge-1b/README.md

 # Challenge 1b: Multi-Collection PDF Analysis

 ## Overview
-Advanced PDF analysis solution that processes multiple document collections and extracts relevant content based on specific personas and use cases.
+Advanced PDF analysis solution using transformer models and semantic similarity to extract relevant content from document collections based on specific personas and tasks.
+The system operates completely offline using locally cached models.

 ## Project Structure
 ```